Tikrit: World War I and Ba'ath Party connections

-In September 1917, British forces captured the city during a major advance against the Ottoman Empire during World War I.

-The Tikriti Jewish community was mostly gone by 1948.
-By the time Saddam Hussein rose to power there were only two Jewish families in the city.

-The city is the birthplace of Saddam Hussein.
-Many senior members of the Iraqi government during his rule were drawn from Saddam's own Tikriti tribe, the Al-Bu Nasir, as were members of his Iraqi Republican Guard, chiefly because Saddam apparently felt that he was most able to rely on relatives and allies of his family.
-The Tikriti domination of the Iraqi government became something of an embarrassment to Hussein and, in 1977, he abolished the use of surnames in Iraq to conceal the fact that so many of his key supporters bore the same surname, al-Tikriti (as did Saddam himself).
-Saddam Hussein was buried near Tikrit in his hometown of Al-Awja following his hanging on December 30, 2006.
+The city is Hussein's birthplace.
+Many senior members of the Iraqi government during his rule were drawn from Hussein's own Tikriti tribe, the Al-Bu Nasir, as were members of his Iraqi Republican Guard, chiefly because Hussein apparently felt that he was most able to rely on relatives and allies of his family.
+The Tikriti domination of the Iraqi government became something of an embarrassment to Hussein and, in 1977, he abolished the use of surnames in Iraq to conceal the fact that so many of his key supporters bore the same surname, al-Tikriti (as did Hussein himself).
+Hussein was buried near Tikrit in his hometown of Al-Awja following his hanging on 30 December 2006.